jdormaar/Statistical-Modelling-Project/README.md

 ## Results

-This project was able to successfully demonstrate a statistically significant strong negative linear correlational relationship between the number of available auto- and assisted propulsion transportation units - _by MobiBikes_ - and the number of empty storage slots at the Mobibikes stations throughout Vancouver, BC, Canada.
+This project was able to successfully demonstrate a statistically significant strong negative linear correlational relationship between the number of available manual and assisted propulsion transportation units and the number of empty storage slots available at the bike rental stations throughout Toronto, ON, Canada.

 ## Challenges